 A former assistant United States attorney and Middlesex County Assistant District Attorney, Elliot has a wealth of trial experience in Massachusetts state and federal courts.
 At the United States Attorney’s Office, he prosecuted a broad spectrum of criminal matters but focused primarily on tax and sophisticated fraud cases.

-In private practice, Elliot has represented principals of publicly traded corporations charged with various breaches of duty, misrepresentation, or the like.
-He has served as counsel to individuals involved in various joint investigations (including accompanying parallel proceedings); Department of Justice, SEC, tax, and FDA investigations; and investigations of allegations of conspiracies regarding exercising undue influence with elected officials.
-Elliot has spearheaded internal corporate investigations at the request of outside directors, has been involved in private SEC investigations, and served in a similar capacity on behalf of closely held corporations.
+In private practice, Elliot has represented principals of publicly traded corporations charged with various breaches of duty, misrepresentation, and related matters.
+He has served as counsel to individuals involved in various joint investigations (including accompanying parallel proceedings); Department of Justice, SEC, tax, and FDA investigations; and investigations into allegations of conspiracies regarding exercising undue influence with elected officials.
+Elliot has spearheaded internal corporate investigations at the request of outside directors, has been involved in private SEC investigations, and has served in a similar capacity on behalf of closely held corporations.
 His experience as a prosecutor informs his defense work on behalf of those charged with a wide range of white-collar crimes.

 At the request of the Supreme Judicial Court, he has served as special counsel to the Committee on Professional Responsibility for Clerks of Court.
 Elliot is a member of the strategic planning board of Justice Bridge of Massachusetts, as well as a member of the Board of Advocates of the Tufts University Jonathan M. Tisch College of Civic Life.
 He has been recognized in Woodward/White Inc.’s The Best Lawyers in America.